What is Our Blood?

 What is Human Love?

 Human Love is a UK charity established by Marc Quinn to enable the realization of Our Blood and facilitate Quinn’s broader charitable efforts.
-Human Love’s board of trustees will identify a range of charitable, refugee-focused initiatives as beneficiaries of 50 percent of the funds Our Blood raises through the full sale price of the artwork and all the proceeds of the fundraising events.
+Human Love’s board of trustees and a group of expert advisors (including refugees) will identify a range of charitable, refugee-focused initiatives as beneficiaries of 50 percent of the funds (after direct costs of fundraising) Our Blood raises through the full sale price of the artwork and all the proceeds of the fundraising events.

 What is the IRC’s involvement in Our Blood?